ZopRATec/zopra.core/docs/testing.md

 Robot Tests

+In order to run the tests, you need to install the "tests" extra, e.g. via buildout: eggs = zopra.core [tests]

 Resources:
 - zopra/core/tools/model/mgrTest.xml: the data model for the test manager
 - zopra/core/tools/mgrTest: test manager class, plain, based on TemplateBaseManager